nicholas-johnson/nicholasjohnson.com/src/pages/posts/react-for-angular-developers.md

 preview: "*TL;DR*: **AngularJS** is a complex, monolithic framework that makes lots of choices for you. **React** is a DOM manipulation library that fits into a dynamic evolving ecosystem.
 Both are actually rather good."
 ---

-_Note: When this article was written, AngularJS and ract were the two top frameworks.
-These comparisons do not apply to modern Angular._
+_Note: When this article was written, AngularJS and React were the two top frameworks.
+These comparisons do not apply to modern Angular, but they do still apply to AngularJS._

 **TL;DR: **AngularJS** is a complex, monolithic framework that makes lots of choices for you. **React** is a DOM manipulation library that fits into a dynamic evolving ecosystem.
 Both are actually rather good.**